NSO for Parents & Family Members

 - an opportunity to visit with your student's college of enrollment.

-Day 1 (August 16) for parents & family members begins with check-in at the HUB-Robeson Center at 12:45pm.
+Day 1 (January 6) for parents & family members begins with check-in at the HUB-Robeson Center at 12:45pm.
 Day 1 concludes around 5:30pm for parents & family members attending NSO.
-Students and their parents & family members will begin Day 2 together at 8:30am.
-All participants should plan to be on campus until 5:00pm on Day 2.
+Students and their parents & family members will begin Day 2 (January 7) together at 8:30am.
+NSO programming for parents & family members concludes at lunchtime on Sunday, January 7.

 There is no additional charge for parents & family members to attend NSO, but guests will need to secure their own overnight accommodations and pay for their own meals.
 When deciding who will attend NSO as a guest of the student, please keep in mind that NSO is not designed with extended family or young children in mind.

-Note: Meals are already provided for each student attending NSO on August 16-17.
-Housing is provided for students living on-campus for the fall 2017 semester.
-Any students commuting to campus will return home after student programming concludes on August 16 and return to campus on August 17.
+Note: Meals are already provided for each student attending NSO on January 6-7.
+Housing is provided for students living on-campus for the spring 2018 semester.
+Any students commuting to campus will return home after student programming concludes on January 6 and return to campus on January 7.

 Parent & Family Member Pre-NSO Homework